-The goal of the lab's research into mechanisms of axon injury in multiple sclerosis is to characterize pathogenic cascades that can be therapeutically targeted to preserve function in patients with multiple sclerosis.
+The goal of the lab's research into mechanisms of axon injury in multiple sclerosis is to characterize pathogenic cascades that can be therapeutically targeted to preserve function in patients with the disease.

-Loss of axons as a result of demyelination is the principal cause of progressive loss of neurological function in patients with multiple sclerosis.
+Loss of axons as a result of demyelination is the principal cause of progressive loss of neurological function in these patients.